-M.2 is a very fast card bus that can use multiple connecter types to connect many types of devices, such as WiFi or SSDs, in a very small and power efficient package.
+M.2 is a versatile card module form factor that uses multiple connecter types to connect many types of devices, such as WiFi or SSDs, in a very small and power efficient package.
+The PCIe interface allows for very high speeds for demanding storage applications.
 M.2 devices can be connected via an M.2 card slot or through PCIe by using an M.2 to PCIe adapter.
-There are also PCIe native drives of this nature, such as the Intel® 750.
-NVMe stands for Non-Volatile Memory Express, and is a high-performance standard for M.2/PCIe SSDs.
-Most NVMe drives require device drivers during the Operating System installation to be recognized as a boot drive for M.2 and PCIe varieties.
+There are also PCIe native drives of this nature, such as the Intel[®] 750.
+NVMe stands for Non-Volatile Memory Express, and is a high-performance standard for M.2/U.2/PCIe SSDs.
+Most NVMe drives require device drivers during the Operating System installation to be recognized as a boot drive for M.2 or PCIe varieties.

 M.2/PCIe share resources with other components on the motherboard, which may limit some hardware combinations.
-PLEASE SEE CHART ON PAGE 27 FOR A DETAILED BREAKDOWN OF SHARED RESOURCES.
+PLEASE SEE THE CHARTS ON PAGES 28 AND 30 FOR A DETAILED BREAKDOWN OF SHARED RESOURCES.